 Disclosure: This article contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 You can read my full policy here.

 However, if your baby’s all-night snacking is causing you to lose sleep, you may be wondering, How long does cluster feeding last?
 Will I be doing this forever?
-Don’t worry; there are ways to get extra rest and manage it so you stay sane.
+Don’t worry; after breastfeeding four babies of my own, I have all the tips to get extra rest and manage your home so you stay sane.

 What is cluster feeding?